 Safety and environmental constraints.

-Economic requirements, regarding the development of a marketable product:
+Economic requirements, regarding the development of a marketable product, include:

 Low price in order to compete with other options of storage and also to be competitive with methods of heat and cold supply without storage at all.